Support Athens by Locals!

 Although the big cities of Greece are now considered cash-free, you should always have some cash with you in Greece.
 That’s because there are some cases such as less touristy places or street vendors who are rarely equipped with POS machines and getting paid only in cash.

-Now, the major cities of Greece like Athens and Thessaloniki are cash-free to a great extent and the use of debit and credit cards is very widespread, especially at younger ages.
+Now, the major cities of Greece like Athens and Thessaloniki are cash-free to a great extent, and the use of debit and credit cards is very widespread, especially at younger ages.

 Still, there are a few reasons why we’d recommend having some cash with you.